TV Shows

 Her work on the latter didn’t end with the stage as she would reprise her performance as Linda Loman in the 2000 televised adaptation of Death of a Salesman.
 She earned an Emmy for that performance.

 Her television work included As the World Turns, Another World, Roseanne, The Equalizer, Sisters, and Gilmore Girls.
-Her film credits included the 1995 remake of Sabrina and Christmas with the Kranks alongside Jaime Lee Curtis in 2004.
+Her film credits included the 1995 remake of Sabrina and Christmas with the Kranks alongside Tim Allen in 2004.
 She later appeared in several episodes of Law & Order and Law & Order: Special Victims Unit, including a notable 2004 turn as a survivor of assault by a serial offender.

-During her one episode feature in the hit coming of age drama, she played a pivotal role.
-Starring as Mia Bass, she plays a woman who owns the inn that Lorelai worked at.
-Bass takes her in and serves as a maternal figure when she just had Rory.
-While she’s not on screen much, her presence is vital.
-The character resurfaces later in the series and Franz is recast by Kathy Baker.
+During her one-episode feature in Gilmore Girls, she played a pivotal role.
+Starring as Mia Bass, she plays a woman who owns the inn that Lorelai (Lauren Graham) worked at.
+Mia takes her in and serves as a maternal figure when she just had Rory (Alexis Bledel).
+While she’s not on screen much, her presence in the show’s lore is vital.
+The character resurfaces later in the series, but it was recast with Kathy Baker in the role.